eitansuez/spring-petclinic-istio/README.md

       --registry-create my-cluster-registry:0.0.0.0:56619
     ```

-    Above we disable the default traefik load balancer and configure local port 80 to forward to the "istio-ingressgateway" loadbalancer instead.
+    Above we disable the default traefik load balancer and configure local port 80 to forward to the "istio-ingressgateway" load balancer instead.

-    Separately, see this faq regarding some of the k3s arguments that had to be included in the above command: https://k3d.io/v5.4.6/faq/faq/?h=storage#pods-evicted-due-to-lack-of-disk-space
+    If you're curious about some of the above k3s arguments, see this [faq entry](https://k3d.io/v5.4.6/faq/faq/?h=storage#pods-evicted-due-to-lack-of-disk-space).

 3. Deploy Istio: